 We plan to accept approximately 15 students into the Phlebotomy program.
-Usually students are notified approximately 1 month after the application deadline by letter.

 Financial Aid may be available for qualified students who hold a High School diploma or GED.
 Students are encouraged to contact the Financial Aid Office at Virginia Western Community College at 540-857-7331 or go on-line immediately to begin the process for Financial Aid.
 It can take several weeks to complete the process and receive notification.

 You should plan for a few additional expenses beyond tuition.
 Some of these costs are NOT covered by financial aid.
 The cost of immunizations will vary based on each student’s immunization history and choice of provider.
 Some books may have a rental option.
 Students must purchase certain attire that meets program guidelines.
 This is only an estimate and subject to change.

 |Medical (Hep B series, TST)||$150.00|

 VWCC awards a career studies certificate at the successful conclusion of the program.
 Students are encouraged to apply for certification through a recognized organization of their choice.
 This process will be discussed prior to completion of the course.
 Any expenses associated with a certification exam is the students responsibility.